MerkleBlue/defimath-website/README.md

 rm -rf .next out
 npm run build
 ```
 On Github pages, `docs` folder is being used to host the website.
-So, after building for production, copy the contents of `out` folder to `docs` folder. here's how you can do it:
+So, after building for production, copy the contents of `out` folder to `docs` folder.
+Here's how you can do it:
 ```
 cp -R out/* docs/
+rm -rf .next out
 ```
+Commit and push the changes to your Github repository.
+Your website should be live in a few minutes.

 ## Author